 Few things make me cringe more than overemphasizing or over-hyping food.
 No food is ever “to die for” and few ever “melt in your mouth”.
 Pretending they do is little more than lying.
-Yes, I maybe bland and boring, like the Khao Tom (rice soup) of Thai food, but to make things worse I am also a stickler for terminology.
-With Thai food the more I learn the more I find inconsistencies.
-So helping myself to understand I will share my confusion here, through inane ramblings.
+Yes, I may be bland and boring, like the Khao Tom (rice soup) of Thai food, but to make things worse I am also a stickler for terminology.
+With my obsession with Thai Street Food the more I learn the more I find inconsistencies.
+So to help myself to understand I will share my confusion here, through inane ramblings.
 Below is my attempt to decipher Thai Food Terminology starting with the most confusing of them all, Thai curries.
 So ununderstandable that myself and Fanfan were close to blows and I spent a sleepless night with curries and soups pouring through my head (note I do overexaggerate on occasions).
-I don’t think there is a definitive answer to these questions, no right or wrong, but I am always interested in other’s two cents.
-(Note I recently did similar on Thai street food)
+I don’t think there is a definitive answer to these questions, no right or wrong, but I am always interested in others’ two cents.

 Curries, Soups, or Both